shafique18/-IrisflowerPrediction/README.md

-# -IrisflowerPredictionUsingR
+# -Iris flower Prediction Using R
-it is simple project where we are predicting the flowers of iris species using R language.
+it is simple project where we are predicting the flowers of iris species using R language on iris dataset.